Injured in a Rollover Crash with an Overturned Tractor-trailer?

-When you’ve been injured in a rollover crash with an 18-wheeler, Kent truck accident attorney Zach Herschensohn can help you maximize the value of your claim so that you don’t have to pay out of pocket for someone else’s mistake.
+When you’ve been injured in a rollover crash with an 18-wheeler, attorney Zach Herschensohn will fight to maximize the value of your claim so that you don’t have to pay out of pocket for someone else’s mistake.
 The Herschensohn Law Firm, PLLC has earned millions in settlements and verdicts for injury victims throughout the Seattle metro area and takes pride in helping you get the compensation you need and deserve.
 Learn how an experienced Kent truck accident lawyer can help you.
 Contact us today for your free consultation.

 Getting hurt in a rollover accident with an overturned semi-truck or tractor-trailer can have life-altering consequences.
 You’ve been badly injured and you’re in pain.
 Your car’s been totaled.
 You can’t work.
 Your bills are starting to pile up and you’re beginning to worry you’ll never be able to move on from your crash.

 Give yourself some peace of mind.
-Kent truck accident attorney Zach Herschensohn is powerful advocate who will take an aggressive approach toward investigating your crash and building a strong case on your behalf.
+Attorney Zach Herschensohn is powerful advocate who will take an aggressive approach toward investigating your crash and building a strong case on your behalf.
 Whether it’s through settlement negotiations or by way of a personal injury lawsuit, you can count on getting real results.

 What causes a truck to roll over?